jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Rousseau died never having found a home.
 After they won their revolutions, a population of heroes put him to rest inside the glorious Panthéon, heralding him as a renowned breaker of chains, in a free world he helped build.
 Where any guy can be the prince, and any girl can be Cinderella.

-The question for us is, how did Rousseau actually make an entire people change their ruling philosophy, and how can we do it better, because I'd really like to avoid a revolution.
+The question for us is, how did Rousseau actually make an entire people change their ruling philosophy, and how can we do it better, because I'd really like to skip revolutions.

 ![Revolutions!](/img\diagrams\techvolution-revolution.png)

 ## ~~Revolution~~ Techvolution

-Stargazer, you look disappointed.
+Stargazer you look disappointed.
 You think revolutions are fun.
-You want to follow _Les Miserables_ and march in the street.
+You want to follow _Les Miserables_ and march in the streets.
 Maybe we should.
 You get the bristol boards, I'll get the paint, and we'll change the world!
 Free college education!
-Less regulations!
+Less bank regulations!
 Affordable health insurance!
 Tax cuts!
-You save the planet and I'll save the government's credit rating!
+We'll save the planet and the government's credit rating!

 It'll be fun.
-We'll write the solutions in regulations, laws, and blog posts and "poof" it'll happen like magic.
+We'll write the solutions in regulations, talk on cable news, and "poof" it'll all happen.

-When you're car breaks down, you call a mechanic for help.
+When your cars breaks down, you call a mechanic for help.
 If he shows up with no tools you'd get mad.
-No arguments, no discussions, nothing else matters.
+No arguments, no discussions.
+Nothing else matters.
 No tools, means no problem-solving.

-Red / blue philosophies show up with no tools.
-You shouldn't care about their regulations, bristol boards, and speeches, anymore then you should care about seeing the mechanic's company manual.
+Middle class people have a host of problems like water, prescription drug, and tutoring bills.
+You need solutions.
+When someone says they can help, you should ask what tool they have, or will give you, that will help.
+You don't need regulations, laws, or blog posts anymore then you need to see the mechanic's favorite manual.
+You need tools.

+Now consider that with a new digital car, like a Tesla, the car could call the mechanic, give him a diagnostic, and he'd tell what the problem is, and most importantly, what you need to do next.

+Now consider it's often against the rules to solve problems so simply.

+Please realize what we're missing out on.
+Here's a exercise that'll help.
+Everytime you want to watch a Netflix show or YouTube video, get in your car, drive five miles, wait 10 minutes, throw away six bucks, drive back home, and then press play.
+That's what DVDs were like.

+Netflix was a big victory.
+But a rare one.
+Today, how we pay taxes, recognize education, repair electronics, transfer home ownership, decide our investments, sign sales contracts, get hired, fire someone, use car insurance, access medical records, and so much more, works like a DVD.
+A unneccessary and expensive pain in the ass enforced by a Death Star of rules.

+Not because red / blue leaders and supporters don't care.
+But because their philosophies don't know, so they basically tell the middle class to walk to the nearest gas station.
+It's the solution they're familiar with.

-Solar panels, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets.
-These improve our ranking in the story of civilization.
+The power of internet connected digital cars, solar panel roofs, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, online education, is impossible to harness with old philosophies obessed with growing and protecting limited tools.
+Thus, we're held back in the story of civilization.

 Ignore revolutions!
-Resist the self-gratification of blaming "the other side" for society's problems.
+Resist the self-gratification and fun of blaming "the other side" for society's problems.

-Digital tools and their many Jedi innovators are ready and waiting to solve real-life problems.
+Digital tools and their many Jedi innovators are ready and waiting to solve real-life problems, it's intoxicating to them.
 We just need Techvolution, the freedom to choose the best tools to solve our problems at home, work, and leisure.
 The people majically bonding with whatever tool they want, is the ultimate revolution.

 ## Good and Bad Stories

 And that, in short, is what Rousseau said; let the people prosper with new tools.
 Let the nobility return to their natural equality inside a democracy.
-Rousseau was right, this did happen, but only through violent revolutions.
+This happened of course, but only through violent revolutions.

-It's funny to note, Rousseau wasn't only hated by the nobles.
-Lots of extras didn't like his ideas either.
-And this is where we can improve on Rousseau, using Rousseau.
-Because like with Wikipedia, the extras are our source of change.
+It's important to note, it wasn't only the nobles who hated Rousseau.
+Some extras did too.
+And this is where we have to improve on Rousseau, using Rousseau.
+Because like with Wikipedia, empowered extras are the source of proactive change, so we need lots on our side.

-We improve Rousseau by understanding, in addition to being a philosoper, Rousseau was also a novelist.
-A skill he used (maybe unintentially) in his philosophy.
-What his philosophy did was tell the difference between good and bad stories; not in literature, but in human societies.
-Understanding this difference will help us get the extras to stop liking the bad stories of Darth Blockbuster, and get them addicted to the magic of good storytelling.
-We'll keeping learning with movies because that's what most people will know.
+We engage the extras by noting Rousseau was also a novelist.
+A skill he used in his philosophy by telling the difference between good and bad stories; not in literature, but in human societies.
+Understanding this difference will help us disengage any extras distracted by Darth Blockbuster's dark majic, and get them addicted to the majic of new tools.

 ## One Good Story, Two Bad

-All stories are a sequence of events where a protagonist fights an antagonist to overcome a problem.
+Every story is a sequence of events where a protagonist fights an antagonist to overcome a problem.
 The fight to change reality happens in three parts.
 The first is the introduction of the problem and characters.
 The second is the cycle of thinking of new plans, and attacking the enemy, that heroes and villians do; until the third part in the conclusion, where we find out which side wins.
-Although its easier to see in some more than others, all stories have this make up.
+Although its easier to see in some more than others, all stories have this structure.

-The difference between good and bad stories is how much thinking and attacking each character does.
+The difference between good and bad stories is how much thinking and acting each character does.
 Good stories mix it up, while bad stories have too much of one or the other.

 **Classic movies:** are fights over real-life problems.
-Protagonist and antagonist think of new ideas and act on them in a back and forth battle.
+Protagonist and antagonist repeatedly think of new ideas and act on them in a back and forth battle.
 New ideas give the stories surprises, while fighting to win requires logical actions.

-Mixing logical problem solving, with new ideas, gives classic stories "logical surprises", otherwise called plot twists.
-Audiences are naturally engaged in the magic of this good stortelling.
-Always unsure of what's going to happen next, the conclusion can be a big victory for the good or bad guys, or somewhere in between.
+Mixing logical problem solving, with new ideas, gives classic stories "logical surprises" otherwise called plot twists.
+Audiences are engaged by not knowing what's going to happen next.
+The conclusion can be a big victory for the good or bad guys, or anywhere in between.

 There's no way to know which stories will reasonate with audiences, but only these stories can reasonate with audiences and become classics like Cinderella, Romeo and Juliette, The Matrix, Star Wars.

 **Art films:** are not about any specific problem.
 Like personal journals they're more about the protagonist's thoughts, not her acting to overcome a problem.
 The result is very surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
-The result is surprising but pointless stories with conclusion that can't change reality.
+The result is surprising but pointless stories with conclusion that can't change reality because the hero refused to try.

-Without logical surpries, art films needs to get weirder and weirder to maintain interest.
+Without logical surprises, art films needs to get weirder and weirder to maintain interest.
 To insulate themselves from criticism art filmmakers usually give themselves ever more awards, granduer, and titles and end up like their protagoinsts, on stages talking about themselves.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

 **Spectacle movies:** are about an obvious problem, ie. Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are thus very logical because the problem is very simple; survive or die.
 However, since the action is so instinctual, there's no time for the protagoinst to think of new ideas.
-The result is very logical but unsuprising stories that can't change reality.
+The result is very logical but unsuprising stories that can't change reality because no new ideas were introduced.

 To maintain interest, spectacle movies have to keep ramping up special effects, gore, and rauchiness, while reusing old successful stories and characters.
-It doesn't work for too long, so spectacle producers usually looking for new customers with hype filled mass marketing campaigns.
-Today most franchise movies, sequels, and remakes are spectacle movies.
+It doesn't work for too long, so spectacle producers look for new customers with hype filled mass marketing campaigns.
+Most franchise movies, sequels, and remakes are spectacle movies.

 ![All three stories!](/img\diagrams\techvolution-all-stories.png)